saskliutas/vite-itwin-web-viewer/README.md

 # iTwin Viewer App Template

 This template is built using [vite](https://vite.dev/).
-To create app based on this template you can run:
+New app based on this template can be created by running:

 ```sh
 npx degit saskliutas/vite-itwin-web-viewer#main my-project